Konig-Varorson/quake2-rerelease-dll-ionized/IONIZED README.md

   * Separated functionality of N64 Guardian spawnflag between Tank and Tank Commander and rebalance non-Guardian Tank and Tank Commander:
     * Tank: has blue blaster with reduced speed (800->600).
     * Tank Commander: Increased machinegun damage (20->25) and blaster damage (30->35), all Commanders have heat-seeking rockets now, added Combat armor (default 100, scaled on difficulty and coop)
-    * Tank Guardian: has green blaster with higher damage (30->35), grenade launcher replaces machinegun (pending to change on balance check), and Combat armor (default 100, scaled on difficulty and coop)
+    * Tank Guardian: Increased blaster damage (30->35), grenade launcher replaces machinegun (pending to change on balance check), and Combat armor (default 100, scaled on difficulty and coop)
     * Tank Commander Guardian: has green blaster with higher damage (30->40), railgun replaces machinegun that deal more damage (25->50), always has heat-seeking rockets now, increased health (2000, scaled on difficulty and coop), and Body armor (default 100, scaled on difficulty and coop)
   * Added spawnflags for monster_tank_stand to allow using any non-pain skin.
 Default is the Tank Commander Guardian (skin 6).
 * p_client.cpp: